Ed-Fi-Alliance-OSS/Project-Tanager/docs/DMS/AUTHORIZATION/STUDENT-EDORG-AUTHORIZATION.md

 # Overview

 The goal of this design is to enable Student-EducationOrganization relationship-based authorization through multiple authorization strategies.
 Examples include StudentSchoolAssociationAuthorization and StudentProgramAssociationAuthorization.
-In this document we will use StudentSchoolAssociationAuthorization strategy as our example.
+In this document we will use StudentSchoolAssociationAuthorization by itself as the strategy as our example.

-The challenge is to denormalize just enough information to allow for efficient authorization checks, both against the primary datastore and a search engine, while at the same time not be overly burdensome for security-related Document insert/update/delete.

 We will build on the existing EducationOrganizationHierarchy table to implement Student relationship-based authorization by using a concrete table for each relationship strategy.

+The challenge is to denormalize just enough information to allow for efficient authorization checks, both against the primary datastore and search engine, while at the same time not be overly burdensome for Document inserts and updates.

 # Primary Datastore Support

 ## Authorization Strategy Table - StudentSchoolAssociationAuthorization example

-There will be a denormalized, non-partitioned table per authorization strategy.
-An example with StudentSchoolAssociationAuthorization as the strategy:
+There will be a denormalized, non-partitioned table per authorization pathway.
+An example with StudentSchoolAssociationAuthorization as the pathway:

 ```mermaid
 erDiagram